What about 'us'? - High Frequency Words - Considering Lexical Properties in Target Selection

 High Frequency and Low Frequency Words

 High frequency words (e.g., come, go, good, look, one) occur often.
 That is, they are said and heard more frequently than low frequency, unusual words.
-High frequency words are recognised faster by children than low frequency words.
+High frequency words are recognised faster, by children, than low frequency words.

 Density